 Straussee Ferry is the only free-floating electric ferry in Europe, getting its power through an overhead wire.

 While the United States has some passenger cable ferries like Steffi, the boat seems to be the only one of its kind in Europe.
-Running purely off of electricity, its overhead line is a power supply consisting of a single wire fed with a DC of 170 volts, using the lake as a return conductor.
+Running purely off of electricity, its overhead line is a power supply consisting of a single wire fed with AC of 230 volts, using the cables for the guidance of the ferry and the lake as a return conductor.

 The boat gliding across Straussee Lake as it shuttles passengers between the city of Strausberg and a forested area.
-Its travel distance spans a distance of about 800 yards, the journey lasting around seven minutes.
+Its travel distance spans a distance of 309 metres, the journey lasting around seven minutes.